NewGuy103/syncServer/docs/docs/server-db.md

 - **username** ([_str_](https://docs.python.org/3/library/functions.html#str)) - The name of the user.
 - **file_path** ([_str_](https://docs.python.org/3/library/functions.html#str)) - The full path of the deleted file.
-    (This can also be set to `:all:` to list all deleted files and return a dictionary.)
+    (This can also be set to `:all:` to list all deleted files and their versions, then return a dictionary.)

 **Returns:**